Your job rarely requires you to be online after you leave the office—it’s just not an urgent line of business you’re in. Nearly everything can wait.

 Neither the email nor the in-person conversation are going to be particularly easy, especially if you fear your boss in any way or are intimidated by him, but stop and think about the real purpose of it: You’re trying to be a happier, more productive employee.
 You’re attempting to strengthen your relationship with your manager.
 In the long run, empowering yourself to approach this topic stands to do you far more good than silently seething about it.

-Photo of man checking email at home courtesy of kupicoo/Getty Images.
+Photo of person checking email at home courtesy of kupicoo/Getty Images.

 Stacey Lastoe is the Senior Editor/Writer of The Muse.
 She started writing short stories in the second grade and is immensely grateful to have the opportunity to write and edit professionally.
 Her work has appeared in YouBeauty, Refinery29, A Practical Wedding, Runner's World online, and The Billfold among other publications.
 She enjoys running and eating in equal measure and lives with her husband and dog in Brooklyn.
 All three of them are avid New York Mets fans.
 Say hello on @stacespeaks.More from this Author